 Her interests in wildlife veterinary medicine focus on the spread of disease between domestic animals and wildlife and the health impact of environmental changes and human contact on wild species.

 During her veterinary career she has been fortunate to work as a private practitioner, zoo vet, wildlife veterinarian and epidemiologist.
 Sharon has worked for the Wildlife Conservation Society, Smithsonian National Zoo, and the Saint Louis Zoo WildCare Institute prior to her current position as the Director of the Saint Louis Zoo Institute for Conservation Medicine.
-She is the author of over 120 referred articles, 25 book chapters, and numerous non-referred papers.
-Her first textbook, Introduction to One Health: An Interdisciplinary Approach to Planetary Health, will be out in January 2019.
+She is the author of 1 textbook, over 145 referred articles, 30 book chapters, and numerous non-referred papers.
+Her first textbook, Introduction to One Health: An Interdisciplinary Approach to Planetary Health, was published this January 2019.
+You can check it out at the link http://url.ie/13hv7.
 Sharon has a special fondness for elephants, sea turtles and jaguars!

 Learn more about Sharon from the NAVC community 2018 profile in leadership piece. https://navc.com/profiles-in-leadership-sharon-l-deem-dvm-phd/